El Apóstol: Production

-Federico Valle was an industrial-film producer who produced a newsreel, Actualidades Valle.
+Federico Valle was an Italian-born industrial-film producer who produced a newsreel, Actualidades Valle.
 He hired Quirino Cristiani, known at the time for caricatures in daily newspapers, to help animate an experimental political vignette for Valle's newsreel.
 They made La intervención a la provincia de Buenos Aires (English: Intervention in the Province of Bueno Aires), a one-minute sketch ridiculing governor Marcelino Ugarte, using paper-cut animation, which Cristiani learned from a film by Émile Cohl.
 Although many Argentine sources identify the release of La intervención a la provincia de Buenos Aires as 1916, its actual release date is unknown.

 After the success of La intervención a la provincia de Buenos Aires, Valle began working on the full-length film El Apóstol, which satirized President Yrigoyen, who won the 1916 presidential election as part of the Radical Civic Union and had a reputation for lengthy speeches and demagoguery.
 Valle hired Alfonso de Laferrére to write the script and Cristiani to serve as the principle animator.
 Upon Cristiani's request for aid due to the meticulous nature of animation, Valled hired Andrés Ducaus to build three-dimensional models of buildings in Buenos Aires.
 The animation method would be identical to that of La intervención a la provincia de Buenos Aires.

 To attract publicity, Valle hired the popular cartoonist Diógenes "El Mono" Taborda.
 Taborda liked the idea of bringing his caricatures to life and gave Cristiani sketches of the characters.
 Although Cristiani thought they were good, they were too rigid and detailed for him to animate.
 Taborda left the production, daunted by the amount of work needed to complete the film, but allowed Cristiani to make his drawings simpler and easier to animate.

 It is unknown exactly how long El Apóstol took to produce, but it was quick for an animated film.
 According to different accounts, production took either a year or less than ten months.
 Filming was done in the studio Talleres Cinematográficos, using self-made voltaic arc lamps set up by Cristiani as artificial light.
 A total of 58,000 frames were filmed, clocking in at one hour and ten minutes.
 The destruction of Buenos Aires scene at film's conclusion used the three-dimensional models of the city created by Ducaus.